HomepageHomeSecurity SystemsBest Home Security Systems for Renters

 • Smart Security Essential: Entry-level plan with two sensors and a motion detector

-• Smart Security Complete: Middle-of-the-road plan with an added camera, motion detector and three total door sensors
+• Smart Security Complete: Mid-tier plan with a camera, motion detector, and three door sensors

 Check out our full review: Brinks revew